New South Wales D set: Design

 The trains are designed to operate up to 160 km/h & follow the enhanced curving XPT speeds.
 To achieve this top speed (a first for double-deck rolling stock in Australia) Hyundai-Rotem has supplied specially designed bogies and traction motor gearing arrangements, which results in a slightly lower acceleration when compared to the H set it is replacing.

 The new trains are wider than the V sets they replace and required modifications to be made to parts of the Blue Mountains line route (as had previously been completed on the Central Coast & Newcastle line, the South Coast line to Kiama and the Blue Mountains line to Springwood only) to create sufficient clearance from adjacent structures.
 A contract was awarded to the Continuum Alliance, an alliance between Transport for NSW, CPB Contractors and Lendlease, to make these modifications.
 Work started in February 2019 and was completed in July 2020.

 Background

 Proportions

-In 2015, the project reached a $1.1B blowout due to modifications that were required for the design of the train, changing proportions from almost identical to the V sets to the standard suburban double decker proportions.
+In 2015, the project reached a $1.1 billion blowout due to modifications that were required for the design of the train, changing proportions from almost identical to the V sets to the standard suburban double decker proportions.

-In October 2016, it was announced that the D sets would be 3034 mm wide, 135 mm wider than the V sets they would replace.
-This required works to provide additional clearance on several sections of the Blue Mountains line between Springwood, Katoomba and Lithgow, including the heritage-listed Ten Tunnels Deviation.
+In October 2016, it was announced that the D sets would be 3034 mm wide and 135 mm wider than the V sets they would replace.
+This required works to provide additional clearance on several sections of the Blue Mountains Line between Springwood, Katoomba and Lithgow, including the heritage-listed Ten Tunnels Deviation.
 The increased length of the trains also required platform extensions at Linden and Warrimoo.